dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 What problems does it solve?

-The timing was perfect, because one of our junior developers ruined his whole development environment by changing all the files and directories permissions to apache
+The timing was perfect, because one of our developers ruined his whole development environment by changing all the files and directories permissions to apache

     sudo chown -R www-data.www-data /